 Bears and Politicians – Jim Johnston

 Spring Bear Hunt Print ad (2014 Niagara Falls By-Election)

 Election booklet – Kathleen Wynne (2014 Ontario General Election)

 - Learn more about the hunt and about bear rehabilitation

-- Send a personal letter to your member of the provincial legislator (see MPP contact info)
+- Send a personal letter to your member of the Ontario provincial legislator (see MPP contact info)

 Toronto, ON M7A 1A1

 Express your outrage.
-Demand an end to Premier Wynne’s War on Wildlife.
+Demand an end to the province’s War on Wildlife.